 - Provide documentation- Cooperate by providing license and registration.
 If documents are stored in areas that will require the driver to reach for them, such as the glovebox, tell the officer your intentions before proceeding.

-- Keep conversation minimal- A motorist who has been stopped by law enforcement is not required to give any information about where they’ve been, where they’re headed or what they’ve had to eat or drink.
+- Keep conversation minimal- A motorist who has been stopped by law enforcement is not required to give any information about where they’ve been, where they’re headed, or what they’ve had to drink.
 Drivers who have been pulled over have a constitutional right to remain silent.
-Lying to a government official is a crime, but remaining silent until an attorney can be consulted is not.
-Passengers in a vehicle that has been pulled over also have this right, as well as the right to ask an officer if they are free to go.
+Passengers in a vehicle that has been pulled over also have this right, as well as the right to ask an officer if they are free to leave.
 Asking to do so alerts the officer that a passenger’s continued presence is not consensual if they are instructed to stay.

 - Decline field sobriety tests- DUI field sobriety tests are not mandatory, and a driver has the right to decline to participate in them.
-Also known as roadside sobriety tests, field sobriety tests are often used by an officer before a Breathalyzer is given to determine whether or not a driver is impaired.
+Field sobriety tests are often requested by an officer before a Breathalyzer is given to determine whether or not a driver is impaired.
 These tests assess a motorist’s balance, coordination, and attention.
-Reports from a field sobriety test are admissible in court, even though there are certain medical conditions or disabilities that can influence the reliability of results.
-Some courts have ruled that field sobriety tests are altogether unreliable since the age of the driver, injuries, certain medications, or even wearing contacts can impact their reliability.
+An officer’s observation during field sobriety tests are generally admissible in court.

 - Decline a vehicle search- Motorists have the right to refuse voluntary searches of their vehicles or possessions if they haven’t been arrested.
-When an officer asks a driver for consent to search his or her vehicle, it’s often because the officer doesn’t have reasonable cause to conduct a search otherwise.
-Sometimes drivers believe that they’re putting themselves in a better position by cooperating with an officer’s request to search their vehicle, but agreement to a voluntary search can backfire if officers find evidence that was either unknown to the driver or forgotten over time.
+When an officer asks a driver for consent to search his or her vehicle, it may be because the officer doesn’t have probable cause to conduct a search.
+Sometimes drivers believe that they’re putting themselves in a better position by cooperating with an officer’s request to search their vehicle, but agreement to a voluntary search can backfire if officers find evidence of a crime.

 - Cooperate if arrested- In cases where a driver is arrested following a routine traffic stop, they should cooperate with police.
-Doing otherwise can result in additional charges, such as resisting arrest or battery of an officer, which will only complicate a potential case later.
+Doing otherwise can result in additional charges, such as resisting arrest, which may complicate a potential case later.

 If a driver has reason to believe that he or she has been profiled for a stop due to his or her race or for other factors, they should politely ask for the officer’s badge number.
-It’s important to keep copies of any documents related to a traffic stop, search or arrest so they can be reviewed by legal counsel.
-Drivers can also file a report with the officer’s law enforcement agency.
+It’s important to keep copies of any documents related to a traffic stop, search, or arrest so they can be reviewed by an attorney.

 Contact an Attorney Right Away

-As soon as possible following an unlawful traffic stop, contact an attorney who can review the situation.
-An experienced litigator may be able to file a motion to have any evidence found during an unlawful traffic stop suppressed.
+It is important to contact an attorney who can review your situation and help determine whether the traffic stop was unconstitutional.
+An experienced attorney may be able to file a motion to have any evidence found during an unlawful traffic stop suppressed.
 The attorneys at Berry Law will fight alongside you to defend your Constitutional rights.